octaniumdev/celos/README.md

 Adam Salt - Lead Developer

-Jaiden Collins - Website Developer
+Jaiden Collins - Former Website Developer

 Rany2 (GitHub) - Contributing a bug fix so that /etc/profile.d/ does not require 777 permissions